MuhtasimTanmoy/notebook/Networking/Network layer.md

     - Forward
 - Spannig tree avilable for `lsr` where we have information for all nodes
 - Reverse path forwarding `dvr`

+- FReeBSD has kQueue
+- Linux has no epoll